jekymin8232/vitalguardai-com/README.md

 **I would greatly welcome the opportunity to obtain permanent residency in a Western country that values freedom and liberal democratic principles.
 ESG initiatives can make a significant contribution to the long-term strategic interests of Western countries.**

+# ESG will become increasingly important as time goes on.